zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

     ![](images/03-06-port-no.png " ")

-7. Click **Trail Name**, and then select the trail file created in Task 1 above, to send to OCI GoldenGate.
-For example, select **E1**.
+7. Click **Trail Name**, and then enter the trail file name created in Task 1 above, to send to OCI GoldenGate.
+For example, enter **E1**.

     ![](images/03-07-trailname.png " ")